Military occupations by the Soviet Union: Romania (1944–1958)

 The terms of the Armistice Agreement ceased on 15 September 1947 as the conditions of the Paris Peace Treaties, 1947 entered into force.
-The new treaty stipulated the withdrawal of all Allied forces from Romania with an important exemption that such withdrawal was "subject to the right of the Soviet Union to keep on Romanian territory such armed forces as it may need for the maintenance of the lines of communication of the Soviet Army with the Soviet zone of occupation in Austria."
+The new treaty stipulated the withdrawal of all Allied forces from Romania - with the important exemption that such withdrawal was "subject to the right of the Soviet Union to keep on Romanian territory such armed forces as it may need for the maintenance of the lines of communication of the Soviet Army with the Soviet zone of occupation in Austria."

 In the aftermath of the agreement the Soviet presence fell from 130,000 troops (the peak in 1947) to approximately 30,000.
+In March 1953, Stalin died.
+On 25 February 1956, Khrushchev delivered his report to the 20th Congress of the Communist Party of the Soviet Union.

-The troops were fully withdrawn by August 1958.
+The Khrushchev thaw began and the Soviet troops were fully withdrawn by August 1958.

-Comparing the Soviet occupation of Romania to that of Bulgaria, David Stone notes: "Unlike Bulgaria, Romania had few cultural and historical ties with Russia, and had actually waged war on the Soviet Union.
+Comparing the Soviet occupation of Romania to that of Bulgaria, David Stone noted in 2006: "Unlike Bulgaria, Romania had few cultural and historical ties with Russia, and had actually waged war on the Soviet Union.
 As a result, Soviet occupation weighted heavier on the Romanian people, and the troops themselves were less disciplined."